runalsh/epam-devops-aws/README.md

 TELEGRAM_TOKEN

-You will be informed about FAILs in worflow
+You will be informed about FAILs in workflow

 # TASK